House of Cards (American TV series): Plot

 Meanwhile, Zoe becomes suspicious regarding Frank's involvement in Russo's failed campaign.
 After confiding that Russo's death may have been a murder, Frank pushes Zoe in front of a subway train and she is killed instantly.
 The news devastates her colleagues, including Lucas Goodwin (Sebastian Arcelus) and Tom Hammerschmidt (Boris McGiver).
-Meanwhile, Underwood becomes vice president and sets to diminish Tusk's influence over the president.
+Meanwhile, Underwood becomes vice president and sets out to diminish Tusk's influence over the president.
 In the midst of an energy crisis, Underwood proposes an aggressive trade policy with China.
 Tusk, who has significant business connections with the Chinese, is unwilling to cooperate with Walker and Underwood's policies and is shunned from the White House.
-Meanwhile, Republican candidates see a surge in campaign donations before the 2014 midterms.
+Meanwhile, Republican candidates see a surge in campaign donations before the midterms.
 In actuality, this is the result of a money laundering operation out of a Missouri casino, with Tusk funneling Chinese money to Republican candidates.
 Frank is able to get the Chinese to stop the flow of money by having Walker agree to the building of a bridge in the U.S. He also seeks to neutralize Tusk by leaking the existence of the money laundering operation.
 The proximity to the White House creates an avalanche of controversy and solicitor general Heather Dunbar (Elizabeth Marvel) is assigned to investigate the administration's involvement.
 Walker finally realizes that Frank has implicated him in these dealings and alienates him from the White House.
 Tusk is issued a subpoena and ultimately lies that Walker had full knowledge of the money laundering operation, sensing that it would be more advantageous to him to align himself with Frank rather than Walker.
 With the House set to vote on Articles of Impeachment, Walker resigns and Underwood is sworn in as president.